zitadel/zitadel/README.md

 The easiest way to get started with [ZITADEL Cloud](https://zitadel.cloud).

 It's free for up to 25'000 authenticated requests.
-Learn more  the [pay-as-you-go pricing](https://zitadel.com/pricing).
+Learn more about the [pay-as-you-go pricing](https://zitadel.com/pricing).

 ### Install ZITADEL